DHTMLX/docs-spreadsheet/docs/angular_integration.md

 import 'dhx-spreadsheet-package/codebase/spreadsheet.css';
 ~~~

+Note that depending on the used package, the source files can be minified.
+In this case make sure that you are importing the CSS file as **spreadsheet.min.css**.

 - if you've chosen to [install the trial version](#installing-the-trial-version-via-a-package-manager), the import paths should be as in:

 ~~~